learn-co-curriculum/java-abstract-class-lab/README.md

 Create a subclass of `Athlete` named `FootballPlayer`.

-- Add an instance variable `touchdowns` and get/set methods.
+- Add an instance variable named `touchdowns` and get/set methods.
 - Override the `getRating()` method to calculate the football player's rating based on the number of touchdowns (touchdowns * 5).

 Create a subclass of `Athlete` named `HockeyPlayer`.

-- Add instance variables `goals` and `penalties` and get/set methods.
+- Add two instance variables named `goals` and `penalties` and get/set methods.
 - Override the `getRating()` method to calculate the hockey player's rating based on the number of goals and penalties (goals * 4 - penalties * 2).